A Chuck Wendig prompt - 2036 words genre: supernatural horror - found footage

 Vincent glances upstairs into the thick darkness that seems to be slowly descending.
 His face can’t hide how worried he is.
 The video catches Steve’s horrified expression.

 The psychic clutches at his right side.
-The sight of his dark glistening right hand shocks him visibly.
+The sight of his dark glistening right-hand shocks him visibly.
 He opens his mouth, to call for help, or to say something, but nothing comes out.
 He can’t keep up.
 Nearly tripping, he catches himself on the old wooden handrail, that shakes and crumbles under his grip.
-He crashes into Steve’s back, both nearly fall over.
+He crashes into Steve’s back, both almost fall over.

 Damon finds his mouth first. „What the hell was that?”
 The frame moves to Vincent.
 “Vince?”
 Damon’s voice trembles. ”Man?
 What was that?
 Bloody hell!
 What’s happening?”